chrisneven/react-pae/README.md

 export default React.memo(
   Month,
   propsAreEqual({
+    // BYOC, we can create our own comparer as direct date comparisons (new Date() !== new Date()) don't work
     date: (prev, next) => +prev === +next,
-    // BYOC, we created our own comparer as direct date comparisons (new Date() !== new Date()) don't work
+    // simple callback which is always of the same shape
     onClick: 'skip',
-    // simple callback which is always of the same shape
+    // an array, but shallowly [] === [] = false, that's why we check it "deeply"
     bookings: 'deep',
-    // an array, but shallowly [] === [] = false, that's why we check it "deeply"
-    //

     // all other props are checked shallowly as you'd expect with solely using `React.memo()` })
 );